Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 $ terraform -v
 ```

-Note: If you see an error here, you may need to add Terraform to your PATH as we did with Packer.

 ## Infrastructure as Code project

 Create a new directory called `terraform` inside your `iac-tutorial` repo, which we'll use to save the work done in this lab.